galaxyproject/training-material/ChIP-Seq/tutorials/TAL1_binding_site_identification.md

 2. Click on a file produced by running `BWA`.

     - What datatype is the `BWA` output file?
+    - How many reads were mapped from each file?

+3. Run the tool `IdxStats` to find out how many reads mapped to which chromosome.

-    - How many reads where mapped from each file?
+    - How many reads were mapped to chromosome 16 from each file?

 ### Step 4: Determining Tal1 binding sites